Kaspersky Antivirus Cost and Plan Pricing

 Business Background

-Want to learn more about the company behind the software?
+Want to know more about the company behind the software?
 Kaspersky was founded in 1997 and now has more than 400 million users as well as 270,000 business clients.
-Clearly, they’re a very recognizable name in the cyber security industry, but the company is not without its hardships.
+It’s a well-established name in the cybersecurity industry, but the company has had its share of controversy.

 Recap